-4 Conclusion
+4. Conclusion

-In this work we have considered the merits and drawbacks of different conditional expected AUC cross-validation estimators, in the small sample setting.
+In this work we have considered the merits and drawbacks of different cross-validation estimators for conditional expected AUC, in the small sample setting.
 In terms of variance, the averaged fivefold and tenfold cross-validation proved to be inferior to the pooled strategies and LPOCV.
-On low dimensional data sets, large negative bias was observed in the pooled estimators showing that they can systematically fail in such a setting.
-However, with increased dimensionality this effect disappeared, suggesting that the pooled estimators can be very competitive when using high dimensional data.
-LPOCV seems to be overall the most robust method, as it is in all settings almost unbiased, and shows variance that is competitive with that of the pooled estimators.
+On low-dimensional data sets, large negative bias was observed in the pooled estimators, showing that they can systematically fail in such a setting.
+However, with increased dimensionality this effect disappeared, suggesting that the pooled estimators can be very competitive when using high-dimensional data.
+LPOCV seems to be overall the most reliable method, as it is in all settings almost unbiased, and shows variance that is competitive with that of the pooled estimators.

-Based on the simulation results we suggest the use of LPOCV for AUCestimation due to its robustness.
+Based on the simulation results we suggest the use of LPOCV for AUC-estimation.
 For RLS based learners calculating the LPOCV can be done efficiently, for other types of methods the computational cost can be high.
-Further study is needed to ascertain whether the large bias exhibited by the pooled estimators is a phenomenom that appears only when dealing with small dimensional data.
-If this is the case, the pooled CV strategies may also be considered suitable for AUC estimation for high dimensional data, which is a typical property of data produced by biomolecular studies.
+Further study is needed to ascertain whether the large bias exhibited by the pooled estimators is a phenomenon that appears only when dealing with low-dimensional data.
+If this is the case, the pooled CV strategies may also be considered suitable for AUC estimation for high-dimensional data, which is a typical property of data produced by biomolecular studies.